Random walks on rings and modules: Preliminaries on group and monoid representation theory

 \subsection{Monoid representation theory}

+Just as for rings, the set of invertible elements (known as units) in a monoid forms a group.
 The \emph{group of units} (invertible elements) of a monoid $M$ will be denoted $U(M)$ throughout.
 An \emph{idempotent} of a monoid $M$ is an element $e\in M$ such that $e^2=e$.
 Denote by $E(M)$ the set of idempotents of $M$.
 If $M$ is a monoid and $e\in E(M)$ is an idempotent, then $eMe$ is a monoid with identity $e$.
 The group of units $U(eMe)$ of $eMe$ is called the \emph{maximal subgroup} of $M$ at $e$.

 We recall the definition of Green's relations~\cite{Green} on a monoid $M$.
 We write $m\JJ n$ if $MmM=MnM$, $m\RR n$ if $mM=nM$ and $m\LL n$ if $Mm=Mn$.
 We write $m\leq_{\JJ} n$ if $MmM\subseteq MnM$.
 A $\JJ$-class is called \emph{regular} if it contains an idempotent.
 The regular $\mathscr J$-classes of $M$ form a poset via the ordering $J\leq J'$ if $MJM\subseteq MJ'M$.
 If $e$ and $f$ are $\JJ$-equivalent idempotents, then $eMe\cong fMf$ and hence $U(eMe)\cong U(fMf)$.
 See~\cite[Corollary~1.2]{repbook}.